jaegertracing/documentation/content/docs/next-release/getting-started.md

 ## Instrumentation

-Your applications must be instrumented before they can send tracing data to Jaeger backend.
-Check the [Client Libraries](../client-libraries) section for information about how to use the OpenTracing API and how to initialize and configure Jaeger tracers.
+Your applications must be instrumented before they can send tracing data to Jaeger.
+We recommend using the [OpenTelemetry](https://opentelemetry.io) instrumentation and SDKs.

+Historically, the Jaeger project supported its own SDKs (aka tracers, client libraries) that implemented the OpenTracing API.
+The [Client Libraries](../client-libraries) section provides information about how to use the OpenTracing API and how to initialize and configure Jaeger tracers.
+As of 2022, the Jaeger SDKs are no longer supported, and all users are advised to migrate to OpenTelemetry.

 ## All in One